 When I first started out, I worked under my mentor for a time, then I went to work in an integrative MD’s office.
 That was great experience and taught me a lot about running a business, but I grew tired of making 1/3 in salary what they were charging for my services (but hey, I didn’t have to pay rent!).
 I then decided to go into private practice and rented office space in a wellness center with a chiropractor, massage therapist and acupuncturist.
 That was a great way to get referrals and share space with like-minded folks.
 I taught workshops on weekends, hosted free webinars to promote my classes, and wrote articles for websites like MindBodyGreen.
 Basically, I worked my butt off!
 But I was working for myself and didn’t have to answer to a boss.

 It’s also liberating to know that you don’t have to only work with clients locally (unless you want to strictly).
 I work with people all over the world via zoom video.
-In fact, about 90 percent of my practice is virtual at this point.
+In fact, my practice is entirely virtual at this point.
 That means I don’t have to spend all my time in an office!
-Our virtual reality means they sky’s the limit in terms of your reach, and this is the way things are trending nowadays.
+Our virtual reality means the sky’s the limit in terms of your reach, and this is the way things are trending nowadays.